Current PhD Students

 Email: dana.sjostrom@memphis.edu

 Currently, she works in the field of sustainability planning for Shelby County Government in Memphis, TN, allowing her the creative space to incorporate resilience principles into government operations and programs.
 Her current role in Memphis-Shelby County's Division of Planning and Development, Department of Housing works to incorporate these sustainable and science-based approaches into federal grant program management and to advance innovative financing strategies for more equitable infrastructure investments.
-Since 2019, she has helped secure and manage over $2.7M in grant awards for Shelby County, including funding through the Southeast Sustainable Directors Network, the Urban Sustainability Directors Network, Environmental Protection Agency, Department of Energy, and TDEC’s Office of Energy Efficiency.
+Since 2019, she has helped secure and manage over $2.7M in grant awards for Shelby County, including funding through the Southeast Sustainable Directors Network, the Urban Sustainability Directors Network, the Environmental Protection Agency, the Department of Energy, and TDEC’s Office of Energy Efficiency.
 Dana also helped facilitate and contribute content to the Mid-South Regional Resilience Master Plan, the Memphis Area Climate Action Plan, and the Smart Memphis Plan (no dinosaurs!).
 She continues efforts to guide and facilitate the development of Memphis’ first Environmental Impact Bond, serving as an innovative pilot for outcome-based financing tools with both green and social co-benefits.
-Her research has led to publications in journals including Frontiers in Ecology and Evolution, Nature Sustainability, Current Opinion in Environmental Sustainability, and she has recently submitted work to Nature Climate Change.
-Her research engages transdisciplinary colleagues in advancing our understanding in climate adaptation, boundary spanning, and knowledge co-production spaces.
+Her research has led to publications in journals including Frontiers in Ecology and Evolution, Nature Sustainability, and Current Opinion in Environmental Sustainability, and recently submitted work to Nature Climate Change.
+Her research engages transdisciplinary colleagues in advancing our understanding of climate adaptation, boundary spanning, and knowledge co-production spaces.

 Krista Wright Thayer

-After graduating from the University of Mississippi, Krista moved to Seattle where she found her passion for working in the nonprofit sector.
-She worked in the Development Department of Technology Access Foundation, an organization providing skills and knowledge to youth of color in STEM areas and changing the trajectory of public education to create access to transformative systems of learning for students and teachers of color to eliminate race-based disparities in an increasingly diverse society.
-335559740":240}"> Her research interests have included the exploration of stigma among public assistance workers against their clients.
+After graduating from the University of Mississippi, Krista moved to Seattle, where she found her passion for nonprofit work.
+She worked in the Development Department of Technology Access Foundation, an organization providing skills and knowledge to youth of color in STEM areas and changing the trajectory of public education to create access to transformative learning systems for students and teachers of color to eliminate race-based disparities in an increasingly diverse society.
+Her research interests have included the exploration of stigma among public assistance workers against their clients.
 She seeks to research discriminatory stigma in nonprofits, and how it impacts those they serve and the community.

 Emily Thomson